 The Photographer will apply standard image manipulation to make the files ready for print.
 This may also include black & white conversion and colour correction.
 The Photographer will not undertake any cosmetic image manipulation such as the removal of tattoos, flyaway hair, teeth whitening and signage etc.

-The Photographer will do his utmost to accommodate the wishes of The Client but will not undertake anything he deems ‘gimmicky’ and unworthy of his skills and style.
+The Photographer will do his utmost to accomodate the wishes of The Client but will not undertake anything he deems ‘gimmicky’ and unworthy of his skills and style.
 This includes ‘spot colour’ where the photograph is black & white but the flowers are in colour.

 The Client can post images on social media but can only use the watermarked images The Photographer supplies and they must not be manipulated.

 The Client has 6 months to create a ‘favourites list’ of photographs from The Photographer’s website that are to be included in the wedding book.
 Every effort will be made to accommodate specific requests for album design and layout by The Client.
 Up to 20 changes can be made to the initial wedding album design at no cost.
 Thereafter a charge of £10 per requested change to the wedding album will be accrued by The Client.
 The album will not be sent to print unless any outstanding balance from the changes have been settled.